-Are you looking for alternatives to buttons and alternative to buttonholes?
+Are you looking for alternatives to buttons and buttonholes?
 Even after many, many years of sewing I still hate sewing buttons.
 Well, actually it is not the buttons but the dreaded buttonholes.
 How many times have I made a beautiful dress or top only to ruin it at the last minute with a messy buttonhole?
 Too many!

 Here are a few easy alternatives to buttons and buttonholes great for beginners and experienced sewers alike.